Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Do I start with trees or groundcover?

 Trees first β€” their placement determines shade patterns that affect everything else.
 After planting trees, add nitrogen-fixing companions in the same season.
 Groundcovers and herbaceous plants go in year 1–2.
-Vines after the canopy trees are established (year 2+).
+Vines after canopy trees are established (year 2+).

 Do food forests need irrigation?